reshmabidikar/slate/source/includes/_aviate-health-apis.md

 Some metrics are global to the deployment (i.e. independent of the number of Kill Bill nodes/containers deployed) and some others are per-node - in which case the `nodeName` parameter can be used to return metrics for a specific node.

+All the metrics exposed by the Aviate Plugin are documented [here](https://docs.killbill.io/latest/aviate-health#_aviate_metrics).

 **HTTP Request**

 `GET /plugins/aviate-plugin/v1/health/metrics`